Xohoox/sudo.zsh/README.md

 sudo.zsh
 ========

-A zsh plugin to use Esc+S to prepend sudo to a command with vi keybindings.
+A zsh plugin to prepend sudo to a command.
+The default bindinding is Alt+s.
+The keybinding can be configured using the `SUDO_ZSH_KEYBINDING` variable

 ```bash
 some really long zsh command